gletort/FishFeats/docs/Measure-nuclear-staining.md

-!!! abstract "Measure the intensity in one or more chanels in the nuclei of cells"
+!!! abstract "Measure the intensity in the nuclei of cells across one or more channels"
 	_To measure nuclear intensity, choose the option <span style="background-color:#bda30f">Measure: nuclear intensity</span> in the main pipeline interface_

 !!! example "See the typical workflow of this step [here](./FishFeatsFlowchartv5.pdf#page=5)"

-To measure the intensity in the nuclei, they **must have been segmented** before.
+To measure signal intensity in the nuclei, they **must have been segmented** before.
 If you haven't done it yet, go to [nuclei segmentation](./Get-nuclei.md) step first.

-This step allows to measure the nuclear intensity of a chosen staining inside each segmented nucleus.
+This step allows you to measure the nuclear intensity of a chosen staining inside each segmented nucleus.
 Choose the channel to measure and click on `Measure` to launch the computation.
 The measure can take time.

 ![nuclear measure](./imgs/nuc_measure.png)

-Once the measure is done, you can visualize the table of measurement by clicking `Show measures table`.
+Once the measure is done, you can visualize the table of measurements by clicking `Show measures table`.
-A new window will pop up with the list of nucleus and their label, along with the measures in the selected channel.
+A new window will pop up with the list of nuclei and their label, along with the measures in the selected channel.

 Clicking `Save and stop` will save these results for all nuclei associated to one cell in the *_imagename_results.csv_* result file.
 However, if you want to save the nuclear intensity in ALL nuclei (not only the ones that are linked to a cell), you can click on `Save all nuclei measures`.